Hope (XXXTentacion song): Background

 X made headlines when he visited Anthony Borges, a survivor of the Parkland shooting, in the hospital while Borges was recovering from gunshot wounds.
 X had said in 2016 that he opposed gun control measures, citing this as one of the reasons he disliked 2016 Democratic nominee Hillary Clinton, though he wanted her to win over Republican nominee Donald Trump.
 X supported Bernie Sanders during the 2016 primary.
 However, X reversed his stance on the gun control issue following the Parkland shooting.

-X himself was the victim of a shooting when he was murdered on June 18, 2018.